-2015 saw high-resolution audio (HRA) hit the mainstream, thanks to the release of more devices and services that support the audio format.
+In the last couple of years, high-resolution audio (HRA) has hit the mainstream, thanks to the release of more devices and services that support the audio format.

-Digital downloads from sites such as Amazon and iTunes, and streaming services such as Spotify use compressed file formats with relatively and low bitrates, such as 256kbps AAC files on iTunes and 320kbps MP3 streams on Spotify.
+So how does high-res differ from standard digital music formats?
+Downloads from sites such as Amazon and iTunes, and streaming services such as Spotify, use compressed file formats with relatively low bitrates, such as 256kbps AAC files on iTunes and 320kbps MP3 streams on Spotify.

 The use of lossy compression means that data is lost in the encoding process, which means resolution is sacrificed for the sake of convenience and smaller file sizes.
 With regards to sound quality, then, these formats aren't telling the full story of our favourite songs.

-Astell & Kern, LG, Samsung, Sony, FiiO and Pioneer are just some of the companies to have launched hi-res audio compatible products so far, while several download sites now offer better-than-CD quality music files, with the likes of HDtracks and Qobuz now live in the UK.
+Astell & Kern, LG, Samsung, Sony, FiiO and Pioneer are just some of the companies to have launched hi-res audio compatible products, while several download sites now offer better-than-CD quality music files.
 HRA also has the support of major labels and musicians.

 But what does high-resolution audio actually mean?
 Where can you get it?
 And what do you need to play it on?
 All your questions and more are answered here.

 What is high-resolution audio?

 It’s worth pointing out that the definition of high-resolution audio isn’t set in stone.
 Unlike high-definition video, which has to meet certain criteria to earn the name, there’s no universal standard for hi-res audio.

 But the term tends to refer to audio that has a higher sampling frequency and bit depth than CD - 16-bit/44.1kHz.
 High-resolution audio files usually use a sampling frequency of 96kHz or 192kHz at 24-bit, but you can also have 88.2kHz and 176.4kHz files too.